DiamondLightSource/ispyb-database/docs/list_of_tables_and_columns.rst

    ``monoBandwidth``,double,""
    ``centringMethod``,enum,""
    ``userPath``,varchar,"User-specified relative "root" path inside the session directory to be used for holding collected data"
-   **EMMicroscope**,table,""
+   ``collectionMode``,enum,"The requested collection mode, possible values are automated, manual" ``priority``,int,"The priority of this sample relative to others in the container" **EMMicroscope**,table,""
    ``emMicroscopeId``,int,""
    ``instrumentName``,varchar,""